01 of 04

 Working the Sock Patch

 As you begin the right side row, pick up a stitch along the side of the sock and knit it together with the first stitch.
-(I actually picked up the side stitch, knit the stitch then pulled the side stitch over.)
+(We picked up the side stitch, knit the stitch then pulled the side stitch over.)

 Knit across, then pick up a stitch on the other side to work together with the last stitch of the row as well.
 This anchors the flap to the sock and eliminates the need for seaming later.

-I should also note that I say knit on right side rows and purl on wrong side rows because my sock is Stockinette Stitch.
+Note: We say knit on right side rows and purl on wrong side rows because this sock is Stockinette Stitch.
 If you're fixing part of a heel flap or another portion of a sock worked in a different stitch pattern, work in whatever matter you need to in order to make it blend in as best you can.

 Continue in this manner, anchoring the right side rows and working across the wrong side rows, until you have worked up past the edge of the hole, ending with a wrong side row.Continue to 4 of 4 below.